AUmrysh/GrooveLights/README.md

 GrooveLights
 ============
 GrooveLights is an RGB 5050 LED strip controller using arduino and node.js.
 This project was started to turn my back porch lighting into a music-controlled lightshow for a Halloween party.
+This project is based largely on two other projects, the Adafruit RGB LED Strip controller guide, and Noduino (see Sources).

 Dependencies
 ============